DylanKirbs/BiomeClassification/README.md

 $$p(X \in B | X = x) = \frac{p(X = x | X \in B)}{\sum_{i=1}^{n} [p(X = x | X \in B_i)]}$$

+In words, we can say that the postulate probability that our class is $B$ for the observation $x$ is the probability of $x$ occurring in $B$ divided by the sum of $x$ occurring in all other categories.

+The probability of $B$ occurring is then given by $P(B) \div \sum postulates$, but this is not a necessary step as we can simply take the max postulate.
+Bare in mind that this does not account for outliers.
+(TODO VERIFY)

 ## The Data

 The data used in this project is from the [WorldClim](https://www.worldclim.org/) database.
 The data is available for download [here](https://www.worldclim.org/data/worldclim21.html).